Where U.S. coronavirus cases are on the rise

 As of May 24, 15 states had met that criteria, up from 13 in the prior week, according to the Reuters analysis.
 Washington state, where the U.S. outbreak started, has the longest streak with cases falling for eight weeks in a row, followed by Hawaii at seven weeks and Pennsylvania and New York at six weeks.

-Washington state posted the biggest drop in cases, down over 50%, followed by Kentucky, where new cases fell nearly 30%.
-New York saw new cases drop 23%, according to the Reuters analysis.
+Kentucky posted a nearly 30% drop in new cases and New York was down 23%, according to the Reuters analysis.

 Texas saw new cases fall 15% after they rose 22% in the prior week.